 Colorado Educational Requirements for Licensure

 Colorado has very specific educational requirements you'll need to fulfill in order to qualify to sit for the state CPA exam.
 First of all, you'll need to hold a bachelor’s degree in accounting with 150 semester hours at the undergraduate or graduate level.
 Of those courses you'll need to take 33 credit hours in accounting-specific subjects as well as 27 hours in business classes and pass with a minimum 2.0 grade.
 No classes can be "Introductory" and all coursework must be from an accredited institution as recognized by the Colorado Board of Regulatory Agency Board of Accountancy (BOA).
 The state of Colorado has authorized the National Association of State Boards of Accountancy (NASBA) division called CPA Examination Services (CPAES) to process all applications for exams and licensure.
-On your journey to become a CPA one of your first goals should be to get an AB in Accounting.
+On your journey to become a CPA one of your first goals should be to get an Associate's Degree in Accounting online or on-campus.
 Here's a look at each section of the education requirements:

 Accounting coursework must be designah3ted under the accounting program code.
 Of the 33 required hours 27 must be in specific accounting courses in the following subjects: